J-1 Visa Creative Jobs

 Check your home country's two-year residency requirement

-Some J-1 participants from certain countries or funded programs must return home for two years after their exchange before changing to H-1B or permanent residence status.
+Some J-1 participants from certain countries or funded programs must return home for two years after their exchange before changing to H-1B visa or permanent residence status.
 Review the J-1 exchange visitor skills list and your DS-2019 endorsement box to know your status before accepting.

 Align your creative role description with O*NET classifications